-Conservation of landscape
+Conservation of Landscape

-Each Green Flag garden has its own character, landscape and historical features and there is an emphasis on the conservation of natural, landscape and structural features.
+Weymouth parks and gardens each have their own character, landscape and historical features and there is an emphasis on the conservation of natural, landscape and structural features.

 In Sandsfoot Gardens a Heritage Lottery grant supported the renovation of the castle, adding an internal walkway with floodlighting in order to give free, inclusive public access and conserve the castle for future generations.